-National workshop on how to analyse and visualise data for effective communication and strategic decision making
+National workshop on data analysis and visualisation for effective communication and strategic decision making

 Course Date: March 7-9, 2018